wultra/mtoken-sdk-android/README.md

 All available methods and attributes of `IOperationsService` API are:

 - `listener` - Listener object that receives info about operation loading.
 - `acceptLanguage` - Language settings, that will be sent along with each request.
+The server will return properly localized content based on this value.
 - `getLastOperationsResult()` - Cached last operations result.
 - `isLoadingOperations()` - Indicates if the service is loading operations.
 - `getOperations(listener: IGetOperationListener?)` - Retrieves pending operations from the server.